imApoorva36/NFT-Minter/README.md

 # NFT-Minter
-This is a Repository for the Web Enthusiasts Club's GDSC Recruitment
+This is a Repository for the Web Enthusiasts Club's Recruitment

 ## How to run the file ( run below commands after cloning this repository)
 - `cd frontend`